Facing opposition, Britain's May will bring Brexit deal back to parliament

 Several members of May’s cabinet team, including Education Minister Damian Hinds, said at the weekend they were open to putting the range of options to parliament to gauge whether there was a majority for any of them.

-May’s spokesman said: “In relation to an indicative vote, there are no plans to hold one.”
+Asked if he would rule out a so-called indicative vote, May’s spokesman said “There are no plans to hold one.”

 The prime minister used her statement in parliament on Monday to reject the idea of a second referendum and to again set out that her agreement to keep close economic ties with the EU after Brexit is the only one on offer.